-- A. Any adult, for himself or herself, whether by living will, advance directive for health care, psychiatric advance directive under O.C.G.A. § 37-11, or otherwise; - 1.
-Any person authorized to give such consent for the adult under an advance directive for health care or durable power of attorney for health care or psychiatric advance directive; - B. In the absence or unavailability of a person authorized pursuant to paragraph (A) (1), any married person for his or her spouse; - C. In the absence or unavailability of a living spouse, any parent, whether an adult or a minor, for his or her minor child; - D. Any person temporarily standing in loco parentis, whether formally serving or not, for the minor under his or her care; and any guardian, for his or her ward;
+- A. Any adult, for himself or herself, whether by living will, advance directive for health care, or otherwise; - 1.
+Any person authorized to give such consent for the adult under an advance directive for health care or durable power of attorney for health care; - B. In the absence or unavailability of a person authorized pursuant to paragraph (A) (1), any married person for his or her spouse; - C. In the absence or unavailability of a living spouse, any parent, whether an adult or a minor, for his or her minor child; - D. Any person temporarily standing in loco parentis, whether formally serving or not, for the minor under his or her care; and any guardian, for his or her ward; - E. Any female, regardless of age or marital status, for herself when given in connection with pregnancy, or the prevention thereof, or childbirth;